The Greatest Generation

 Now these Millennials have become young adults and Baby Boomers are reaping the consequences of their over-indulgence.
 They are discovering that their obsession with self esteem has led to a generation of young adults who will not tolerate disagreement.
 When they are offended, which doesn’t take much, they take to the streets in protest.
 They destroy property, slander their opponents on social media, and demand safe spaces where they don’t have to listen to contrary points of view.

 Despite their contempt for capitalism, these same children expect their purchases to be delivered to their homes, and their meals to be prepared hot and ready to eat by their favorite take-out spot or grocery store.
 Many cannot cook and wouldn’t consider doing so even if they could.
-So they don’t open their homes to others for hospitality.
+They have lost the the social graces that typified previous generations – hospitality, generosity and thankfulness.
 If they don’t like their in-laws, and many don’t, they cut them off and don’t let them ever visit their grand children.
 If a parent has the audacity to stand up to them, they may take them to court in an attempt to silence them.

 They are also filled with a sense of insufferable arrogance.
-This is especially evident in the names they choose for their own children, names like “Valour,” “Justice,” and “Honor,” that represent values that are foreign to them.
-Traditional names have become rare.
+This is especially evident in the names they choose for their own children, names like “Valour,” “Justice,” and “Honor,” and “Destiny”.
 Naming children in honor of a family patriarch is no longer fashionable.
 Every name has to be unique and make a statement.
-A friend recently overheard one delivery nurse say to another, “Doesn’t anyone ever just name their child “Jim” anymore?
+A friend recently overheard one delivery nurse say to another, “Doesn’t anyone ever just name their child “Jim”” anymore?

 An Irreversible Trend